Echo takes ownership of its intellectual property seriously and we’ve outlined some key information below:

 These terms apply to your use of Echo sites, apps and services delivered by Metabolic Healthcare Ltd, a company incorporated in England and Wales under company number 09668487 whose registered office is 21 Dartmouth Street, London, SW1H 9BP (“we”/“us”/“our”), as described below (“Service”).
-If you do not accept these terms then you should not use Echo.
+If you do not accept these terms, then you should not use Echo.

 What is Echo?

-How does the Echo work?
+How does Echo work?

 Who is liable if something goes wrong?

-We: are responsible for providing the Service.
+Echo: is responsible for providing the Service.
 We accept liability for death or personal injury caused by our negligence and we do not seek to exclude liability for fraudulent misrepresentation.
 You have certain legal rights.
 These include that we will provide the Service with reasonable skill and care and within a reasonable time.
 You have certain legal remedies if we breach any of these rights.
 Nothing in these Terms is intended to affect these legal rights or other rights to which you may also be entitled.
 For more information on your legal rights contact your local Citizens Advice Service.

-We are not responsible for any failures or delays caused by you, your GP, Pharmacy Partners or Royal Mail.
-In the event of an issue you should contact us in the first instance and we may direct you to contact your GP, Nominated Pharmacy or Royal Mail as appropriate.
+We are not responsible for any failures or delays caused by you, the GP, Pharmacy Partners or Royal Mail.
+In the event of an issue you should contact us in the first instance and we may direct you to contact the GP, Nominated Pharmacy or Royal Mail as appropriate.
 We are not responsible for losses not caused by our breach, indirect losses or a failure to provide the Service due to any cause beyond our reasonable control which prevents us from fulfilling our obligations including but not limited to fire, storm, riot, civil disturbance, war, nuclear accident, terrorist activity and acts of God.

 If we do breach these terms we shall only be liable for losses which are a reasonably foreseeable consequence of such a breach.
 Losses are foreseeable where they could be contemplated by you and us at the time of entering this Agreement.